MetPX/Sundew/doc/user/Guide.rst

 Being careful, one can likely use any FTP server.
 However, use of VSFTPD makes configuration quite simple.
-It is available from standard Debian repositories via *apt-get install vsftpd*.
+It is available from standard Debian/Ubuntu repositories via *apt-get install vsftpd*.

 Here is a complete /etc/vsftpd.conf: